baltimoreheritage/civil-rights-heritage/_pages/equal-employment.md

 [Navassa riot](http://www.executedtoday.com/2013/05/18/1891-benjamin-harrison-spares-the-navassa-rioters/):

-> Not surprisingly, Navassa’s “convict” laboring population rebelled in 1889, and in a vicious hour-long riot slew five overseers while maiming several others.
+> Not surprisingly, Navassa’s "convict" laboring population rebelled in 1889, and in a vicious hour-long riot slew five overseers while maiming several others.
 > Warships calling on the island shipped 18 back to face murder charges; ultimately, three black guano-miners were sentenced to death for the affair.
 > However, a huge clemency push spearheaded by the Baltimore-based black fraternal organization the Grand United Order of Galilean Fishermen raised the cry to spare the condemned men.